How to Make a DIY Bokashi Bin for Composting Food Scraps

 Making and Using a DIY Bokashi Bin

-Bokashi is a type of dry anaerobic fermentation that includes among its ingredients the added input of specifically selected microorganisms, which convert the organic matter into a preserved or pickled substance.
+Bokashi is a type of dry anaerobic fermentation that includes, among its ingredients, the added input of specifically selected microorganisms, which convert the organic matter into a preserved or pickled substance.
 This process neutralizes the organic matter and, in a way, pre-digests the food, making it ready for the standard aerobic compost method to take over.
-It couldn’t be simpler to do, and the first step is to make the container that the food waste will be stored in.
+It couldn’t be simpler, and the first step is to make the container in which the food waste will be stored.

 How to Make a DIY Bokashi Bin